Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

 A coach was present next to the air platform

-However, many other countries are unable to do this due to budgetary and other issues.
-However, starting this season, Japan has been able to set up a system where Coach Taniguchi and Coach Tateda, who are good at teaching airs, are stationed near the air platforms."
+However, in many other countries, this is not possible due to budget and other issues.
+In contrast, Japan has been able to establish a system this season where coaches Taniguchi and Tateda, who are skilled in aerial instruction, can stand near the jump ramps."

 Even when Coach Shiro is away from the field, the overall coaching system will definitely be improved by having a full system in place with coaches at four checkpoints: the start, first air, second air, and finish